Chelsea Corputty

 Chelsea Corputty (born 4 May 1995) is an Indonesian rower.
 She won the bronze medal in the women's coxless four event at the 2018 Asian Games held in Jakarta and Palembang, Indonesia.

-She has also won medals at the Asian Rowing Championships and the Southeast Asian Games.
+She has also won medals at the Asian Rowing Championships and the SEA Games.

-She won the gold medal in the women's solo coastal rowing competition at the 2016 Asian Beach Games held in Danang, Vietnam.
+She won the gold medal in the women's solo coastal rowing competition at the 2016 Asian Beach Games held in Da Nang, Vietnam.